-Opportunity to become the President of Scottish Hockey
+Opportunity to become the Chair of Scottish Hockey

-Scottish Hockey’s mission is to inspire involvement in hockey – the fun, friendly and exciting sport for life.
+Our vision is Inspiring Involvement in Hockey – the fun, friendly and exciting sport for life.

-With membership growth of over 80% in four years; our largest ever domestic game team supporting our members, clubs and districts; more players in Great Britain programmes than ever before; and our International teams driven to compete with the best in the World, it is an exciting time for hockey in Scotland.
+Hockey has been transformed over the past five years and is now a popular, high profile sport.
+Scottish Hockey membership has grown by over 90%; our largest ever Domestic Game Team successfully supports our 13,000 members, 107 clubs and five districts; more Scottish players are integrated into the Great Britain programmes than ever before; and our international teams are much closer to competing with the best in the World – it is an exciting time for hockey in Scotland.

 Scottish Hockey is the national governing body for hockey in Scotland.
 Our role is to inspire involvement in hockey, and work with a diverse range of partners to grow and strengthen hockey in Scotland.